sidnand/sidnand.github.io/_posts/2024-11-14-Bond-Vigilantes.md

 ## The Birth of the Bond Vigilantes

-The term *bond vigilantes* was coined by economist **Ed Yardeni** in the early 1980s to describe these bond market participants.
+The term *bond vigilantes* was coined by economist **Ed Yardeni** <d-cite key="yardeni2018"></d-cite> in the early 1980s to describe these bond market participants.
 They were investors who *vigilantly* monitored inflation and the Fed's actions, selling bonds (and thus driving up yields) whenever they believed the Fed's policies were too lenient or could lead to future inflation.
 In essence, they acted as a market check on the central bank's actions, pushing interest rates higher when they were concerned about inflation getting out of control.

 ## Fast Forward to Today: Are the Bond Vigilantes Back?

 Today, we seem to be seeing the return of the bond vigilantes.
 Despite the Federal Reserve’s recent rate cuts in 2024, intended to stimulate the economy, bond markets remain cautious.
 Long-term yields have stayed elevated, indicating that bond traders expect inflation to resurface.
 Just like their counterparts in the 1970s and 1980s, these investors are skeptical of the Fed’s ability to maintain control over inflation.

 As inflation remains above target, the bond market is signaling that the battle against inflation may not be over yet—and may require more aggressive action from the Fed.
 This echoes the early 1980s, when the Fed ultimately had to raise rates to a painful 20% to restore price stability.